PennLINC/babs/docs/source/developer_how_to_test.rst

 to both systems.
 Therefore, if you make a pull request, please let us know which HPC job scheduler system you've used to test.

-You should use a single-session dataset and a multi-session dataset to go through the comprehensive test checklist.
+For Step 2.1 Comprehensive tests, you should use both a single-session dataset and a multi-session dataset to go through the comprehensive test checklist.
 Toy datasets can be found :ref:`here <example_input_BIDS_datasets_for_BABS>`.

 You may use the toy BIDS App to test out.
 See :doc:`here <preparation_container>` for more.